WarlockFE/warlockfe.github.io/_posts/2018-03-22-welcome-to-the-new-warlock-site.md

 date:   2018-03-22 10:20:28 -0400
 categories: warlock update
 ---
+I'm starting work on Warlock again.
+This includes a website redesign (which you are now looking at) and a redesigned client.
-I'd like to apologize for how poorly Warlock has been maintained these past 6 or 7 years.
+I'd like to apologize for how poorly Warlock has been maintained these past few years.
 We've had a mix of declining user interest and developers with other priorities.

 When we are active, we've done a lot of work that never made it into a release.
 The current state of the Warlock 2 application is